-When educational entrepreneur Haroon Yasin prepared to attend college at Waterloo University, in Ontario, Canada, he realized he was leaving many of his friends in Pakistan behind.
+When educational entrepreneur Haroon Yasin prepared to attend school at the University of Waterloo, in Ontario, Canada, he realized he was leaving many of his friends in Pakistan behind.

 Haroon Yasin, co-founder and CEO of Orenda, an educational tech company that creates content for children, poses for a portrait at their office in Islamabad, Pakistan on Nov.
 14, 2019.

-By the age of 18, Yasin had opened and was running schools in slums for poor or homeless children who lived on the street.
-Eventually, Yasin completed a degree from Georgetown University in Qatar.
-In 2015, he co-founded the organization Orenda, and now the CEO is one of five young finalists in the running for the Global Citizen Prize: Cisco Youth Leadership Award.
+By the age of 18, Yasin opened and ran schools in slums for poor or homeless children who lived on the street.
+Eventually, he completed a degree from Georgetown University in Qatar and later co-founded the organization Orenda in 2015.

 Children watch videos on the Taleembabad app at the Saya School in Islamabad, Pakistan on Nov.
 14, 2019.